All Episodes

 And I don't think it does.

-Maybe some that may be on the fence, and maybe people that don't support Rubio obviously would not be inspired to after that.
+Maybe some that may be on the fence and maybe people that don't support Rubio obviously would not be inspired to after that.

-But To have something like that be this major upheaval in the I just I don't I don't see it because there are too many other factors.
+But to have something like that be this major upheaval in the, I just, I don't, I don't see it because there are too many other factors.

 Who's to say that some people not mad at Christie for the way he went after Rubio?

-There's just a whole bunch of factors that are involved in this that I think make it v impossible to track voter support minute by minute in a debate.
+There's just a whole bunch of factors that are involved in this that I think make it impossible to track voter support minute by minute in a debate.

 I don't think, let me put it this way.

-The opening statements, best opening statement, Bush, I'm Bush's guy.
+The opening statements, best opening statement, Bush!

 You know what?

-I think I'll go to Well, I'll go to Trump.
+I think I'll go to, well, I'll go to Trump.

-Trump, Trump books good.
+Trump looks good.

 I don't think it happens this way.